 How to stop destructive self-punishment

-So how do you quit this destructive behaviour?
+So, how do you quit this destructive behaviour?
 You probably already know that it’s not as easy as just stopping.
-Your subconscious is powerful and can take over your conscious thoughts with ease—that’s how you start punishing yourself in the first place.
-Everyone is different, so methods for reversing self-punishment don’t have the same effects on everyone.
+Your subconscious is powerful and can easily take over your conscious thoughts—that’s how you start punishing yourself in the first place.
+Everyone is different, so methods for reversing self-punishment don’t affect everyone equally.
 However, you can take some basic steps to start the process and open yourself up to letting go of self-sabotage.

 1. Dig into what’s really behind the punishment